shanet/pirep/docs/runbook.md

 1. (Recommended) Do a test run of this locally first with `MasterDataImporter.new(force_update: true).import!`
 2. (Recommended) Take an RDS snapshot before
 3. `rails ssh`
-4. `rails c` then `MasterDataImporterJob.perform_now`
+4. `rails c` then `EcsTaskRunnerJob.perform_now('pirep-production-importer')`

-The `MasterDataImporterJob` job will start a standalone ECS task which has its command overridden to run `scripts/master_data_importer.rb`.
+The `EcsTaskRunnerJob` job will start a standalone ECS task which has its command overridden to run `scripts/master_data_importer.rb`.
 Note that generating map tiles will take 12+ hours even with the increased resources this task has.
 Progress can be monitored through a combination of CloudWatch logs and running `htop` in the container to ensure the `gdal` process is running and consuming the expected amount of CPU.
 Finally, this task will update the `FaaDataCycle` with the new data cycle for each product to start using it on the other containers.

 ## Terraform